futureofcoding/futureofcoding.org/drafts/dctp.md

 * TOC
 {:toc}

-_For many years, I've been searching for the "perfect" library/framework/language/paradigm for programming user interfaces.
+For many years, I've been searching for the "perfect" library/framework/language/paradigm for programming user interfaces.
 I wanted a tool that designers or other non-programmers could use to program arbitrarily complex user interfaces, such as TodoMVC.

 Like many others, I fell in love with FRP with the rise of ReactJS and spent a few years searching for the perfect reactive model.
 Eventually, I found my way back to the original work on FRP by Conal Elliott, where I was surpised to find that it needed little improving: it was gotten right from the start.

 However, Conal's FRP has a reputation for being difficult to understand.
-It took me almost a year to understand his perspective.
-This essay attempts to make Conal's vision more understandable, and also show how this perspective could be the foundation for a new world of end-user programming, not just with user interfaces, but for all programming: authentication, authorization, storage, multi-node computing, machine learning, etc..._
+It took me almost a year to make sense of it.
+This essay attempts to make Conal's vision more understandable, and also show how this perspective could be the foundation for a new world of end-user programming, not just with user interfaces, but for all programming: storage, multi-node computing, machine learning, etc..._

 ## The Curse of FRP

 I fell in love with ReactJS in late 2014.
-The view is a pure function of state. 🤯 It was so obviously *right*.
+The view is a pure function of state.
+It was so obviously *right*.

 But of course it wasn't perfect.
 For one, it wasn't clear how that state changed over time.
 Redux seemed to make sense -- and hot reloading and time travel debugging are awesome -- but over time I began to sense that React didn't solve all my problems.
 I eagerly slurped up each new React-inspired frameworks, such as VueJS and CycleJS, to see if they could finally be the "full solution" to interface development, but always felt something was missing.